ethereum/hive/docs/clients.md

 This page explains how client containers work in Hive.

 Clients are docker images which can be instantiated by a simulation.
-A client definition consist of a Dockerfile and associated resources.
+A client definition consists of a Dockerfile and associated resources.
 Client definitions live in subdirectories of `clients/` in the hive repository.

 When hive runs a simulation, it first builds all client docker images using their